 Agencies which are obviously poorly run and show little chance of improvement will not be considered for a grant.

 A copy of the IRS 501(c)(3) exemption is mandatory.

 Agencies with little or no presence in South Sarasota County may not be considered for a grant.

 Agencies which were awarded a grant in the previous year must show proof, with receipts, of the expenditure of the funds awarded or will not be considered for a grant.
 These receipts or a letter of confirmation explaining how the funds were expended must have been received by December 31st of the previous year .
 This information will be verified by a Committee member.

 The Plantation Community Foundation, Inc. is dedicated to assisting those activities which will benefit citizens of South Sarasota County.
 Your eligibility will be determined by the Grant Review Committee.

 All application submissions are required to follow the outline presented on the application form in the sequence presented.
-Two copies of both the application form and the supporting information must be submitted to:
+No applications will be accepted by email.
+Two hard copies of both the application form and the supporting information must be submitted to:

 Grants Review Committee Chairperson

 500 Rockley Boulevard